 The Countess of Shrewsbury, better known as Bess of Hardwick was a formidable lady.
-As part of our focus this year on woman and power, we consider Bess' status attributed to her wealth.
-Learn how she rose through the ranks, what a savvy business woman she was and what her money was able to buy.
+As part of our focus this year on woman and power, we consider Bess' status attributed to her wealth in a new exhibition.